code-monet/sim-gamer-kit/docs/fffsake/index.md

     words, it's only expected to be used for racing wheels.
 I don't know of any FFB joysticks that have mistakes in their hardware effects implementation.

-The following known issues and planned features will be addressed in a future release:
+The following known issues may be addressed in a future release but are low severity:

 1. Decrease CPU usage, especially for the `reducer` engine.
-2. Only single FFB axis devices are supported in the `forwarder` engine.
-In other words, it's only expected to be used for racing wheels.
-It's relatively easy to add support for (two axes) FFB joysticks, it's just currently lower priority given how rare such devices are.
-3. Some effects (friction and inertia, mainly) in the `reducer` engine could be refined.
+2. Some effects (friction and inertia, mainly) in the `reducer` engine could be refined.
     These effects are not commonly used.
-4. Ability to adjust gains of hardware effects via the Gremlin plugins UI for both engines.
-5. The `FFFSake` pluging may need to be removed and re-added to a profile if you change your FFB device.

 ## Troubleshooting